ChrysArex/alx-higher_level_programming/README.md

 This repository is about high level programming.
-It contain mor complicated tasks resolved using python, c and shell scripts
+It contain more complicated tasks resolved using python, c and shell scripts